tuthodien/google-maps-scraper/SECURITY.md

 ## 1. Reporting a Vulnerability

 We take the privacy and security of the Google Maps Scraper Project very seriously.
-If you have discovered a security vulnerability or have concerns about the project's security, we appreciate your assistance in responsibly disclosing it to us.
+If you have discovered a security vulnerability or have concerns about the project, we appreciate your assistance in responsibly disclosing it to us.

 To report a security issue or express a concern, please email Chetan Jain at `chetan@omkar.cloud`.
 We strive to promptly respond to your concerns.